Chapter 0: Basics of Python

 What’s Next

-Chapter 1 → Lists and list comprehensions, pandas Series, NumPy arrays, SciPy statistics, and your first plots with matplotlib.
-These tools scale everything you learned here from single values to entire datasets.
+Chapter 1 introduces lists and list comprehensions, the pandas Series, NumPy arrays, SciPy statistical distributions, and your first plots with matplotlib.
+Together these tools scale every concept you have just met from single values to entire datasets, and they form the working vocabulary for the empirical work in the chapters that follow.

 Suggested Further Reading